Portfolio construction

 Minimum investment periods

 In the previous section, we saw that riskier portfolios may suffer greater losses.
 Because of this, more volatile portfolios require a longer investment time to increase the odds of a positive return.
-For each portfolio, we deduced the minimum time that we recommend you stay invested to have a good chance of a positive return by the end:
+For each portfolio, there's a recommended minimum period you stay invested to have a good chance of a positive return by the end:

 Monitoring